The Empress: Modern RWS Tarot Card Meanings

 The Esoteric Meaning of the RWS Empress.

-The heart-shaped shield bearing the symbol of Venus is a key to the card's esoteric meaning.
-Venus is not just the planet of love, beauty, art, and harmony.
 In Western Occultism it is Lucifer, the morning star/lightbringer.
 In exoteric Judeo-Christian traditions, Lucifer is equated with pride and evil.
 But in Western Occultism, he is reinterpreted as a saviour figure, come to help humanity overcome ignorance of it’s Divine nature.

 Question: Is The Empress always about pregnancy?